Contact your insurer and try to resolve the problem with your insurer directly.

 Step 1:

-Contact your insurer and try to resolve the problem with them directly.
+Contact your insurer and try to resolve the problem with your insurer directly.

 Step 2: